6 Oct 2021 • BLOG - News

-Give your newsletters a set structure, for example one feature area and two smaller columns below.
-Don’t cram your email with too much information as it won’t be appealing to the reader.
+Give your newsletters a consistent design and don’t cram your email with too much information.
 Provide plenty of white space and keep your newsletter simple and neat.
-Try and keep a similar format your newsletters as users come to expect the same look and feel over time.
-If you work with different types of newsletters, you will need to use different newsletter designs, but remember to provide consistency with the same use of colors, font and hierarchy.
+If you work with different types of newsletters, you will need to use different newsletter designs.
+But remember to provide consistency with the same use of colors, font and hierarchy.
 This ensures clarity and professionalism.

 A clear structure ensures that subscribers grasp the content and core message(s) immediately.
-Insert your company logo in the upper section so that the readers immediately associate the newsletter to you.
-Add images in order to attract the readers’ attention, followed by a brief text and a clear calls-to-action.
+Insert your company logo in the upper section so that the readers immediately associate the newsletter with you.
+Add images in order to attract the readers’ attention, followed by a brief text and a clear call-to-action.

 How: To have your email render on various devices, be mindful of your email size.
-Ideal width is between 500 – 680 px.
-Smart Insight’s handy infographic sums up a range of email design best practices to follow.
+The ideal width is between 500 – 680 px.
+Our article: Email Design: Trends and Best Practices, offers a comprehensive guide on email design best practices.

-As we discovered in a previous post, each gender responds uniquely to different colors.
-Be mindful of which hues you choose for your images, background color, font and call to action buttons.
-After making sure that you’re keeping true to your brand identity, think about your audience.
+Make sure that you’re keeping true to your brand identity and think about your audience.
 Using specific colors based on your demographic, you can improve your results and ultimately ROI.

 How: The more you know your customers, the better you can tailor your emails.
 To gather information from your existing customers, try running surveys as part of a raffle or competition.
 You’ll find most users are willing to spend two minutes to tell you about themselves for a chance to win something they want.